I had just turned eighteen years old when I realized I was being sexually harassed by a coworker, which believe it or not was just a few months ago.

 However, that night, before he left, there was a coworker up front at the register talking with us.
-He is someone I would genuinely consider to be one of my good friends at work.
+He is someone I would talk to regularly with and practice Spanish with.

-My friend had recently become aware of this guy’s fascination with me and picked up on the fact that he would get jealous when we would talk at work.
-He also recognized that he could make me a little uncomfortable and tried to stick around whenever he was working as long as possible.
+The coworker had recently become aware of this guy’s fascination with me and picked up on the fact that he would get jealous when we would talk at work.
+I didn’t realize until later that this coworker actually egged him on and essentially provoked him to “mark his territory” on this evening.
+However the coworker did recognize that this guy could make me a little uncomfortable and tried to stick around whenever he was working as long as possible.

 I froze.
 I was so scared and confused.
 I always felt so safe when other coworkers were around, but he had just done that right in front of someone else.

 As he forced his embrace I felt my body tighten and bend away from him, but he didn’t let go and there was something, like a large mass on my chest, preventing me from telling him to stop.

 I did not say a word to him after he did that to me, but he left and thought everything was just fine.
 My coworker’s jaw dropped and he too was unable to say anything.

 How crazy it seemed to me that something so seemingly innocent made me feel so terrible and worthless.
 I wanted to cry and I felt my dinner rise up in my stomach.
 I can’t imagine what it feels like for women who have had far worse things happen to them.

 After he left, my coworker looked at me and told me, “It was written all over your face.
 You didn’t want that.”